 WHAT TO EXPECT

-If performed for medical reasons, Arm Reduction can attract medicare rebates.
-A percentage of your surgeons, anaesthetist and hospital fees may then be claimed from both Medicare and your private health fund if you have cover.
-You will need a referral from your general practitioner if you wish to claim.
+If performed for medical reasons, Arm Reduction can attract Medicare rebates.
+A percentage of your Surgeon’s, Anaesthetist’s and Hospital fees may then be claimed from both Medicare and your private health fund if you have cover.
+You will need a referral from your General Practitioner if you wish to claim.